 What is a Web Application Firewall (WAF)?

 The Web Application Firewall (WAF) protects online services from malicious internet traffic.
-Basically, the function of WAF is to detect malicious traffic to filter out threats which may bring havoc for the online applications.
+The function of WAF is to detect malicious traffic to filter out threats that may bring havoc to online applications.
 Thereby, it examines HTTP traffic before it reaches the application server.
 Besides, it offers protection against the unauthorized transfer of data from the server.

 Top 7 Web application Firewalls Comparison